University of West Georgia

 Focus Group Participant, Heinle Publishers, 2008.

-Peer Review for JAISA, La Coronica, and Caliope.
+Peer Review for the journals JAISA, La Coronica, and Caliope.

 Research assistant for Professor Emilie Bergmann, 2003-06.